-Israel to Start Direct Talks With Lebanon on Hezbollah Disarmament Plan Skip to main content
+Israel-Lebanon Open Direct Peace Talks Skip to main content

 Israelhas taken a significant diplomatic step by announcing plans to begin directpeace talks with Lebanon, with the goal of disarming Hezbollah and eventually building normal, peaceful relations between the two neighboring countries.